the-au-forml-lab/plgroup/readme.md

 - to pause the workflow set `PAPER_CHOOSE_ON` value to `0`.
 - to resume action set `PAPER_CHOOSE_ON` value to `1`.

-**Notes for forking**
+### Notes for forking

-- The repository code is generic in the sense that, by changing the conference sources, it can be made to suggest any kinds of papers (that have DOIs)
+The repository code is generic in the sense that, by changing the conference [`sources.txt`](data/sources.txt), it can be made to suggest any kinds of papers that have DOIs.
-- To get the automatic actions to work properly, enable workflow permissions (in settings > action):
+To get the automatic actions to work properly, complete the following steps.

+- Enable workflow permissions, in settings > action
-  1. read and write permissions,
+  - [ ] read and write permissions
-  2. permission to create and approve pull requests.
+  - [ ] permission to create and approve pull requests
+- Create expected environment secrets, in settings > secrets and variables > actions
-- In repository settings, add actions environment variable named `PAPER_CHOOSE_ON`, with value `0` (off) or `1` (on).
+  - [ ] add variable `PAPER_CHOOSE_ON` with value `0` or `1` (off or on).
-- There is also a slack/discord integration, which requires a repository secret for incoming webhook URL.
-Otherwise, disable the notification workflow.
+  - [ ] add variable `REVIEWERS` whose value is a comma-separated list of GH usernames.
+The identified users will be asked to approve paper suggestion.
+Reviewers must have sufficient repo/org permissions (for and org, they have to be members).
+  - [ ] add secret incoming webhook URL to enable discord or slack integration (`DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL`).
+    Otherwise, the notification step will be skipped during workflow runs.